mihir-devil/My-solutions-to-Codeforces-Problems/README.md

 # My-solutions-to-Codeforces-Problems
-This repository contains my codes for different questions of codeforces.
+This repository contains my codes for different problems of codeforces.